Scuola D'Arte Cinematografica per Bambini e Ragazzi

 About

-Scuola d'Arte Cinematografica per Bambini e Ragazzi is one of the most extraordinary creative programs available to children in Rome — a filmmaking school for kids and teens held at the legendary Cinecittà studio complex, the birthplace of Italian cinema.
+Scuola d'Arte Cinematografica per Bambini e Ragazzi is one of the most memorable creative programs available to children in Rome, a filmmaking school for kids and teens held at the Cinecitta studio complex, the birthplace of Italian cinema.
 For older kids and teenagers with a passion for storytelling, movies, or creative arts, this is a bucket-list experience tied directly to the history of one of cinema's most iconic locations.

 Classes run weekday evenings during the school year, covering the full spectrum of cinematic craft: scriptwriting, directing, camera work, and basic production.
 The curriculum is designed to be hands-on, moving students from concepts to actual short film production over the course of a program.
 Students emerge with real skills and, often, a completed film they created themselves.

-For visiting families, the school may offer introductory or workshop formats — it's worth contacting them directly to ask about options for non-enrolled participants.
-The Cinecittà location southeast of the city center is accessible by metro (Line A to Cinecittà station), making it a manageable addition to a Rome itinerary for a film-obsessed kid.
+For visiting families, the school may offer introductory or workshop formats.
+It is worth contacting them directly to ask about options for non-enrolled participants.
+The Cinecitta location southeast of the city center is accessible by metro, Line A to Cinecitta station, making it a manageable addition to a Rome itinerary for a film-obsessed kid.

 Age Suitability